Adelina09/SFIA2/README.md

  <a name="riskassessment"></a>
  ## 3. Risk Assessment
+  <a name="initialrisk"></a>
+ ## 3.1.
+Initial Risk Assessment
+The project started by creating an initial risk assessment as shown below.
+As the project went on, new risks started appearing as well as current risks changing their likelyhood of occurrence at it got closer to the end of the project.

 | Risk ID       | Risk Description   | Mitigation     | Likelyhood of occurrence |  Possible Impact  | Impact at occurrence|
 |:-------------:|:------------------:|:--------------:|:------------------------:|:-----------------:|:-------------------:|